davecoll3/GotNoBeans/README.md

 * Events Page

-    * The events page consiste of an accordion that displays baisc information for each event with further details available when expanded.
-In the expanded view the user can see full details (descrprtion, date, time, location) for each event along with a list of linked products that will be showcased at each event.
+    * The events page consists of an accordion that displays basic information for each event with further details available when expanded.
+In the expanded view the user can see full details (description, date, time, location) for each event along with a list of linked products that will be showcased at each event.
 Superusers will additionally have access to edit and delete options.

         ![Events](/documentation/readme_images/events.png)